homobel/redjs/builder/readme.md

 Relative path considers current file's directory.

 If file doesn't exist require statement cause building error (project won't be build).
-Include statement behave as require, if checked.
+Include statement behaves as require, if checked.

 If relative path is path to the directory, it interprets as include statement for all files in directory.